near/near-wallet/README.md

 DISCLAIMER: This is a developers' preview Wallet.
 It should be used for NEAR Protocol DevNet only.
 Learn more at https://wallet.nearprotocol.com

+Dockerized Wallet
+===

+Dockerized wallet operates as a micro-service.
+It uses nginx to serve the local static content.
+As the result, Wallet is not parametrizable with environment variables.